dongmingh/v1performance/README.md

   - Move: move transaction
   - Query: query transaction

++ **nOrderer**: number of orderers for traffic, this number shall not exceed the actual number of orderers in the network, or some transactions may fail.
+One orderer is assigned to one thread with round robin.
+If this number is 1, then the first orderer listed in the config json is assigned to all threads.

-+ **nPeer**: number of peers, this number has to match with the number of peers in the network
++ **nPeer**: number of peers for traffic,, this number has to match with the number of peers in the network.
+Each thread is assigned with a peer with round robin.

 + **nThread**: number of threads for the test